Yandex Cloud

 Linux (Bash)Linux (Bash)

-Before connecting, install the MongoDB Shell utility.
+Before connecting, install MongoDB Shell.

-Connecting with SSL for Yandex StoreDoc 4.0
+Connecting over SSL for Yandex StoreDoc version 4.0

 Connecting without SSL